intel/intel-application-migration-tool-for-openacc-to-openmp/README.md

 To invoke the translator, use the following command:

-       <path>/src/intel-application-migration-tool-for-openacc-to-openmp <optional-flags> <input-file>
+       <path>/src/intel-application-migration-tool-for-openacc-to-openmp <optional-flags> <input-files>

-where `<input-file>` refers to a source-code file containing OpenACC constructs.
-The tool will generate a translation into a file named `<input-file>.translated` and will also dump a report with translation details into a file named `<input-file>.report`.
+where `<input-files>` refers to source-code files containing OpenACC constructs.
+For each given input-file, the tool will generate a translation file named `<input-file>.translated` and will also dump a report with translation details into a file named `<input-file>.report`.

 The tool supports the following optional flags: